Kevin Liles: Career

 In 2009, Liles launched New York City-based KWL Enterprises.
 In 2012, he co-founded 300 Entertainment with Lyor Cohen, Roger Gold and Todd Moscowitz.
+On September 17, 2024, Liles announced that he is stepping down at CEO of 300 Entertainment.

 Philanthropy

 Liles' philanthropic activity has included serving as co-chair for the New Yorkers For Children Gala and his creation and ongoing participation in the Kevin Liles for a Better Baltimore Foundation.

 Personal life

 Liles is married to Erika Liles.
 He and Erika have two daughters together.

+In February 2025, a former Def Jam employee filed a lawsuit against Liles, alleging that he had sexually harassed and assaulted her while she was an executive assistant to the general manager at Def Jam.
+In the lawsuit, the former employee alleges that Liles had made "derogatory and degrading comments based on her gender regarding her body and appearance" starting soon after she began working at Def Jam around 1999 and escalating afterwards, with Liles pushing his body against her breasts and grabbing her behind up until 2002, when he allegedly made unwanted sexual advances toward the employee and later forcing himself on top of her and raping her despite continued protests.